rse/pptx-prompter/README.md

 **PPTX-Prompter** is a client/server applications for showing a prompter view for Microsoft PowerPoint &reg; presentations (under Windows or macOS), based on embedded, hidden, even numbered, pre-exported slides.
-It is intended as a replacement for the standard presenter view in Microsoft PowerPoint &reg; presentations, which has two main drawbacks: it does not provide *reasonable* text formatting and it does not provide an *analog* clock showing the remaining time.
+It is intended as a replacement for the standard slideshow view in Microsoft PowerPoint &reg; presentations and provides two killer features:

+1. It allows a *reasonable* text formatting of the prompter content, including arbitrary graphcial elements.
+Whatever you can put onto a PowerPoint slide can be used as the individual prompter content.
+   You are no longer constrained by the limited text rendering possibilities of the standard slideshow view.

+2. It provides a nice *analog* clock showing the done and remaining speaking time.
+   The analog type of the clock is essential as it optically does not stress the speaker as much as a counting digital clock, does not require the speaker to perform any math calculations during his adrenalin spikes, and especially allows the speaker to get the current status with just a glance.

 The application, written in [TypeScript](https://www.typescriptlang.org/), consists of a central [Node.js](https://nodejs.org)-based server component and a HTML5 Single-Page Application (SPA) as the client component.

 Overview